-When the chicken is done, remove and set aside to cool.
+When the chicken is done, set aside to cool.
 Then you can cut it into bite sized pieces.
+Save the juices from the baking dish and drizzle over chopped up chicken.

-Into the same pot, while still hot – add the butter, chopped onion, diced carrots & celery.
-You’ll want to cook the veggies until just softened.
-Stirring constantly.
-Then add the parsley.
+Add the parsley and turmeric.
 Make sure to scrape all of that goodness off of the bottom of the pot while you’re stirring.

 Sprinkle the flour* over the softened veggies and mix thoroughly.
 Let the flour soak up all of the juices from the butter & veggies.
 Cook for a few minutes.
+Stirring continuously.
 It’s okay if it starts sticking to the bottom of the pot, just don’t let it get too dark.
 You want to cook the flour, so it doesn’t taste raw.
 It will start to smell a little nutty.
 This is what you want.

 *Use the corn starch option to make it Gluten-Free

-Now add the water and scrape up all of that good stuff on the bottom of the pot*
+Now add the chicken broth** and scrape up all of that good stuff on the bottom of the pot

 This chili is so packed full of veggies, you will not miss the meat – I promise you!